mjung5/covid-vignette-api/README.md

     return(covid_deaths_cases)
   } else {
-    message <- paste("ERROR: Argument for country was not found in the Slug.", "Look up countryName to find the country you are looking", "for and use Slug.")
+    message <- paste("ERROR: Argument for country was not found in the Slug.", "Use countryName() to find the country you are looking", "for and use Slug.")
     stop(message)
   }